ferueda/structy-go/README.md

 # [Structy](https://www.structy.net/problem-index)

-This repo contains all problem sets and solutions for the course.
+This repo contains all problem sets and solutions for the course made by @alvin-the-programmer.
 Solution and test suites are written in Go.

 ## [Link to the course](https://www.structy.net/)